Description of Hyperspectral Imanging

 Hyperspectral imaging (HSI), or chemical imaging (CI), is the combination of spectroscopy and digital imaging.
 A spectral image contains many spectra, one for each individual point on the sample’s surface.
 The image contains valuable information about the spatial distribution of the materials within the sample.
 For the purposes of this webpage, we refer to hyperspectral imaging in the ultraviolet (UV) to long-wave infrared (LWIR) range, the latter of which is known as mid-infrared in general spectroscopy.
 Spectral information other than optical can also be referred to as hyperspectral, but is beyond the scope of this page.

 From among the different wavelength ranges, near infrared (NIR) spectroscopy has been widely used for quality assurance purposes to analyze solid and liquid samples without modifying or diluting them.
 Measurements performed on a NIR spectrometer are rapid, require minimal or no sample preparation, and achieve a high signal-to-noise ratio.
 Consequently, the extension of NIR spectroscopy from a point measurement to an image containing the spectra of millions of points is useful for exploring the composition pattern of samples as they appear in manufacturing processes.
 This process of obtaining a NIR composition image is referred to as chemical imaging.
 Hyperspectral camera nomenclature on this webpage, refers to NIR as the 1000-1700 nm range, whereas short-wave infrared (SWIR) refers to 1000- 2500 nm range.
 In general spectroscopy, NIR usually refers to the 1000-2500 nm wavelength range.
 To further complicate camera vs. conventional spectroscopy nomenclature, the visible camera manufacturers refer to NIR as the extension of the wavelength range of silicon based cameras, from the visible to 1000 nm, which is called visible-near infrared (VNIR).
 Depending on the number of spectral bands and wavelengths measured, an image is classified as a multispectral image when several wavelengths are measured, and a hyperspectral image when a complete wavelength region, i.e., the whole spectrum, is measured for each spatial point.
 For example, an RGB image from a typical digital camera is a type of multispectral image that uses the light intensity at three specific wavelengths: red, green, and blue, to create an image in the visible region.
-Figure 1 compares the optical information obtained by monochrome cameras (which produce black and white images that only give information about the light intensity), RGB cameras, and hyperspectral cameras.
+Figure 1 compares the optical information obtained by monochrome cameras (which produce black and white images that only give information about the light intensity), RGB cameras, multi-spectral and hyperspectral cameras.

 Middleton Spectral Vision specializes in applications using hyperspectral imaging, the process of measuring a complete spectrum at each spatial point of a sample with a hyperspectral camera.
 A hyperspectral camera is the integration of an imaging spectrograph with a monochrome matrix array sensor (camera).
 The basic building blocks of push-broom hyperspectral cameras are shown in Figure 2.